 The above storyline appeared as a flashback sequence in a short Green Arrow narrative entitled “Three Years Ago Today” that was published in Detective Comics #538 and released in early 1984.
 The unnamed rock star is an obvious stand-in for the real-world John Lennon, who likewise “retired” from the music business for five years before reemerging in late 1980.
 While the lower half of each page within “Three Years Ago Today” tells the story of the DC version of Lennon, the upper portion is set three years later and shows how the rock star’s death had an impact on both Oliver Queen and his superhero identity of Green Arrow.

-John Lennon rose to fame during the 1960s as a member of the Beatles, often writing songs that captured the zeitgeist of the decade, including “All You Need Is Love” and “Revolution.”
+John Lennon rose to fame during the 1960s as a member of the Beatles, often writing songs that captured the zeitgeist of the decade, such as “All You Need Is Love” and “Revolution.”
 As a solo artist, he constructed the protest singalong “Give Peace a Chance” as well as the optimistic “Imagine.”
 But then he suddenly stopped.
 After waging a legal battle to stay in the United States, reuniting with his second wife Yoko Ono and having a son together, John Lennon walked away from the life of a rock and roll star to become a “househusband,” far from the prying eyes of the media.

-After five years of solitude, Lennon suddenly reemerged with a new album entitled Double Fantasy and a first single aptly named “(Just Like) Starting Over.”
+After five years of solitude, Lennon reemerged with a new album entitled Double Fantasy and a first single aptly named “(Just Like) Starting Over.”
 It would be a short comeback.
 Self-professed Beatles fan Mark David Chapman became obsessed with Lennon and traveled to New York City to not only meet his idol but end his life as well.
 The afternoon of Monday, December 8, 1980, Chapman waited outside the Dakota building across from Central Park where Lennon lived and got him to autograph a copy of Double Fantasy.
 That evening, Chapman was still standing outside and shot John Lennon multiple times in the chest when the former Beatle returned home.

 The outpouring of grief was immense.
 “For all the official records, the death would be called murder,” Time magazine noted a week later.
 “For everyone who cherished the sustaining myth of the Beatles – which is to say, for much of an entire generation that is passing, as Lennon was, at age 40, into middle age, and coming suddenly up against its own mortality – the murder was something else.
 It was an assassination, a ritual slaying of something that could hardly be named.
 Hope, perhaps; or idealism.
 Or time.
 Not only lost, but suddenly dislocated, fractured.”